Hesterherk/Getting_Cleaning_Data/README.md

 Course Project Getting and Cleaning Data

 This project reads data from a zip file: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-The data description can be foiund at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The data description can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The data consist of diffrent files that need to be merged to obtain tidy data for 30 individuals (subjects) who performed 6 activities and were measured on features related to the activities.